Meet our Frontend Engineering and video expert: Haithem Mosbahi

 At movingimage I work as a Frontend Engineer.
-My team (FlyingFox) is responsible for building the user interface and the API of our Enterprise Video Platform.
-We are a cross functional team where frontend and backend developers, along with QA engineers, collaborate to build our innovative enterprise video platform.
+My team (FlyingFox) is a cross-functional team where frontend and backend developers, along with QA engineers, collaborate to build our innovative enterprise video platform.
 Furthermore, the team is responsible for one of our video platform’s core components, which is the video playback component.
 It’s used across the platform in different products and can be easily customized to meet the needs of our customers.

-My team FlyingFox is made up of frontend developers, backend developers, a user experience designer and a QA engineer.
-Along with our product owner and agile coach, we collaborate to always improve the platform, and to help our users managing their videos in the best possible way.
-Being a cross functional team means that we have a diversity of experience, expertise and knowledge.
+My team FlyingFox is made up of frontend developers, backend developers, a user experience designer, and a QA engineer.
+Along with our product owner and agile coach, we collaborate to always improve the platform and to help our users managing their videos in the best possible way.
+Being a cross-functional team means that we have a diversity of experience, expertise, and knowledge.
 For instance, the integration between backend and frontend components is straightforward and runs smoothly since we discuss the implementation details on a daily basis.
-In addition, as a team we are responsible of continuously delivering new features to our customers.
+In addition, as a team, we are responsible for continuously delivering new features to our customers.
 This gives us full control over the features, from analysis, estimation, design, to having the feature deployed and tested live.

 In our company, we follow the MIA framework.
 Do you feel that working agile helps you with delivering new features?